bezay999/My-C-Portfolio/README.md

 **Description:** A console application that demonstrates polymorphism and downcasting in a corporate employee hierarchy.
 The program creates different types of employees — HR, Engineer, Intern, and Manager — all derived from the abstract `Employee` class.
 It showcases method overriding (`SubmitDailyReport()` and `Work()`), the use of the `as` operator for downcasting, type checking with `is`, and array iteration through polymorphic objects.
 **Skills demonstrated:** Object-oriented programming, abstraction, polymorphism, method overriding, downcasting, type checking, virtual and abstract methods, arrays, console input/output.

+### 7. DatingProfile

+**Description:** A console application that simulates creating and viewing user dating profiles.
+The program allows storing personal information such as name, age, location, pronouns, favorite activity, and hobbies.
+It demonstrates how to work with classes, objects, properties, methods, and arrays, including updating object properties via methods and iterating over arrays.
+**Skills demonstrated:** Object-oriented programming, encapsulation, class constructors, methods, arrays, string manipulation, console input/output.

 ---

 ## How to Run